-- Step 1 Navigate to the Fabric overview. - Step 2 Move the device into maintenance mode.
-To move a device into maintenance mode, choose the device, click Actions > More > Change Mode.
-From the Mode drop-down list, select Maintenance. - Step 3 Physically replace the device in the network.
-Physical connections should be made in the same place on the replacement switch as they existed on the original switch. - Step 4 Initiate the RMA flow.
-Choose the device, click Actions > More > Provision RMA. - Step 5 Set the admin password.
+Step 1 Navigate to the Fabric overview.
+Step 2 Move the device into maintenance mode.
+To move a device into maintenance mode, choose the device, click Actions > More > Change Mode .
+From the Mode drop-down list, select Maintenance .
+Step 3 Physically replace the device in the network.
+Physical connections should be made in the same place on the replacement switch as they existed on the original switch.
+Step 4 Power on the switch and go through the POAP cycle.
+Step 5 Initiate the RMA flow.
+Choose the device, click Actions > More > Provision RMA.
+Step 6 Set the admin password.
 (Optional) You can set a AAA user and password for discovery.

-- Step 6 Select the replacement device. - Step 7 Click Provision RMA.
+Step 7 Select the replacement device.
+Step 8 Click Provision RMA.